mr-ravin/ravdec/README.md

 #### Application of this module:

-It can be  used where the machine generates data at a very fast rate, that it became difficult for other algorithms to calculate the propability of a symbol, as data keeps on getting large, and is transmitted over the network with a much faster rate.
+It can be  used where the machine generates data at a very fast rate, that it became difficult for other algorithms to calculate the probability of a symbol, as data keeps on getting large, and is transmitted over the network with a much faster rate.
 In this case also, the above module, and algorithm gives the same compression ratio.